gvwilson/thirdbit/_posts/2024/2024-04-15-performance.md

 year: 2024
 ---

-After previous chapters webbish things,
+After previous chapters on webbish things,
 [Chapter 15: Performance Profiling][sdxpy_perf] sets off in a new direction.
 There are basically two ways to store a dataframe: as heterogeneous rows or as homogeneous columns.